Day 1: Delhi - Tijara 102 km

 wonderful.

 It is getting late and it is getting dark.
-We go further to Jaipur, only a few kilometer
+We proceed to Jaipur, only a few kilometres

 highlight, the floating palace.
 A palace in the middle of a huge artificial lake,